|Railway Books and Railway Magazines, Steam Train Books from Irwell Press|

 This months news

-Hello and welcome to the launch of several new books for 2018.
-First to be launched at the Ally Pally show on Saturday 24 is the second part to The Book of the Crab 4-6-0s.
-We are following the up in April with An Illustrated History of the PORT OF HULL AND ITS RAILWAYS - superbly illustrated and many colour plates included.
-Something to look forward to, and more details here as they arrive.
-The Book of the 8F 2-8-0s (four volumes), The Book of the Southern N, N1, U and U1s in two volumes, The Book of the KIng 4-6-0s and finally if that's not enough for you, The Book of the Jinties (several paperback).
-As I said more details as they arrive.<Best wishesGeorge ReeveInterested in the London and South Western Railway?
+An Illustrated History of the PORT OF HULL AND ITS RAILWAYS - superbly illustrated, and many colour plates included, is out now and above a photo from the very successful book launch hosted by Hull City Council.
+From left to right, Mike Fell OBE, Lady Maryoress, the Lord Mayor and Admiral of the Humber and Darral Fell.
+Also something exciting to look out for is the first volume of The Book of the 8F 2-8-0s (four volumes) out on 26 June.
+This will be followed shortly by The Book of the Southern N, N1, U and U1s in two volumes, The Book of the King 4-6-0s and if that's not enough for you, The Book of the Jinties (several paperback).
+Finally another Bookazine from Tony Wright.
+CLASS 47 BR's STANDARD DIESEL - A Personal Observation will be out in July at most W H Smith High Street shops of direct from the publisher.<Best wishesGeorge ReeveInterested in the London and South Western Railway?
 Join our Twitter feed here and take part in discussion on both the prototype and modelling issues.
-LONDON SOUTH WESTERN CIRCLE - CLICK THE IMAGELast updated 9/4/2018
+LONDON SOUTH WESTERN CIRCLE - CLICK THE IMAGELast updated 15/6/2018

 New Books and Magazines